 K. Leimer

 K. Leimer is the primary recording alias of American ambient and experimental musician Kerry Leimer.
-Hailing from Seattle, Washington, his main achievement lies in his prolific and influential catalog of minimalist, textural music released throughout the late 1970s and 1980s, which has garnered a lasting cult following and critical reevaluation in the 21st century.
+Hailing from Seattle, Washington, his main achievement lies in his prolific and influential catalog of minimalist, tape-loop-based music released throughout the late 1970s and 1980s, which has garnered a dedicated cult following and critical rediscovery in the 21st century.

 Early career

-Kerry Leimer began his musical explorations in the mid-1970s, establishing his own home studio in Seattle.
-This DIY approach was central to his work, allowing him to experiment with tape loops, primitive synthesizers, and found sounds.
+Kerry Leimer began his musical explorations in the mid-1970s, operating from a home studio in Seattle.
+His early work was defined by a DIY ethos, utilizing tape loops, rudimentary synthesizers, and found sounds to create atmospheric soundscapes.
 In 1978, he co-founded the independent label Palace of Lights to release his own work and that of like-minded artists, beginning with his debut album Closed System Potentials.

 Breakthrough